-This lab’s real-world testing capabilities is creating safer infrastructure and real-world professionals.
+This lab’s real-world testing capabilities are creating safer infrastructure and real-world professionals.

 The success of students at Oklahoma State University’s College of Engineering, Architecture and Technology (CEAT) is built on the platform of transforming math and science into ideas, devices and processes that improve the world and advance business opportunities.
-This lab’s real-world testing capabilities for bridges, buildings and more gives Oklahoma State’s engineering students a competitive professional edge.
+Known as the CEAT Endeavor Laboratory, this facility’s real-world testing capabilities for bridges, buildings and more gives Oklahoma State’s engineering students a competitive professional edge.

-Achieving this lofty goal necessitates the latest hands-on interactive testing environment for CEAT students, that is why OSU officials selected FSB to spearhead a massive new undergraduate laboratory – an interactive, flexible and highly specialized facility which will modernize OSU’s entire CEAT program and give the university a competitive edge among peer institutions.
+Achieving this lofty goal necessitates the latest hands-on interactive testing environment for CEAT students, that is why OSU officials selected FSB to spearhead the massive new undergraduate laboratory – an interactive, flexible and highly specialized building which will modernize OSU’s entire CEAT program and give the university a competitive edge among peer institutions.

 A total of 17 undergraduate research laboratories spread strategically throughout the three-story structure are focused on creating multidisciplinary, collaboration-based learning environments that prepare students for the real world work force.
 The multidisciplinary labs are focused on sustainable buildings, fluid and air dynamics, thermal characteristics, material characteristics, sensors and instrumentation and creating-making space.
 Open glass doors on each lab allow students and other visitors to observe ongoing experiments.